-- Student's research report fails plagiarism screening. - Student fails to disclose personal relationships in the mentorship of their project, or other conflict of interest. - Student or mentor fails to disclose payment for services. - Student is not in their final year of high school. - · Student submits high school team project as individual work. - · Student does not meet residence or citizenship eligibility requirements. - Student adheres to University requirements that are less strict than Regeneron STS requirements. - Research Report exceeds 20 page limit, or attempts to deceive the spirit of the page limit.
+- · Student's research report fails plagiarism screening. - · Student and mentor discrepancy in paid program sum. - Student fails to disclose personal relationships in the mentorship of their project, or other conflict of interest. - Student or mentor fails to disclose payment for services. - · Student is not in their final year of high school. - Student submits high school team project as individual work. - Student does not meet residence or citizenship eligibility requirements. - · Student adheres to University requirements that are less strict than Regeneron STS requirements. - · Research Report exceeds 20 page limit, or attempts to deceive the spirit of the page limit.